secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Introduction/Networking Primer - Layers 1-4.md

 ### IP Addressing
-- The Internet Protocol (`IP`) was developed to deliver data from one host to another across network boundaries.
-IP is responsible for routing packets, the encapsulation of data, and fragmentation and reassembly of datagrams when they reach the destination host.
+- Internet Protocol (IP) intends to get data from one host to another across network boundaries, responsible for routing packets, encapsulating the data, along with the fragmentation/reassembly of datagrams when reaching the destination host.
-- By nature, IP is a connectionless protocol that provides no assurances that data will reach its intended recipient.
-For the reliability and validation of data delivery, IP relies on upper-layer protocols such as TCP.
+- IP is a connectionless protocol with no assurance that any data will reach the intended destination.
-- Currently, there exist two main versions of IP.
-IPv4, which is the current dominant standard, and IPv6, which is intended to be the successor of IPv4.
+	- Therefore, for more reliability, IP needs to rely on something like TCP to get around this problem.
+- Two versions of IP: IPv4 (current, common standard) and IPv6 (intended successor).

-- #### IPv4
+### IPv4
-	- The most common addressing mechanism most are familiar with is the Internet Protocol address version 4 (`IPv4`).
-IPv4 addressing is the core method of routing packets across networks to hosts located outside our immediate vicinity.
-The image below shows us an example of an IPv4 address by the `green` arrow.
+	- Most common addressing mechanism.
+	- Example shown below by the green arrow.
-	- An IPv4 address is made up of a 32-bit `four octet` number represented in decimal format.
-In our example, we can see the address `192.168.86.243`.
+	- Made up of a 32-bit four octet number, represented in decimal format.
-	- Each octet of an IP address can be represented by a number ranging from `0` to `255`.
-When examining a PDU, we will find IP addresses in layer three (`Network`) of the OSI model and layer two (`internet`) of the TCP-IP model.
+	- Each octet is represented by a number from 0 to 255.
+- When looking at a PDU, we find addresses in both layer 3 (Network) and layer 2 (Internet) in the TCP-IP model.
-	- We will not deep dive into IPv4 here, but for the sake of this module, understand what these addresses are, what they do for us, and at which layer they are used.
 ![image](https://academy.hackthebox.com/storage/modules/81/Addressing.png)

-- #### IPv6
+### IPv6
-	- After a little over a decade of utilizing IPv4, it was determined that we had quickly exhausted the pool of usable IP addresses.
-With such large chunks sectioned off for special use or private addressing, the world had quickly used up the available space.
-To help solve this issue, two things were done.
+- We have quickly starting to run out of IPv4 addresses.
+So, two things were done to solve this problem.
-	- The first was implementing variable-length subnet masks (`VLSM`) and Classless Inter-Domain Routing (`CIDR`).
-This allowed us to redefine the useable IP addresses in the v4 format changing how addresses were assigned to users.
-The second was the creation and continued development of `IPv6` as a successor to IPv4.
+	- Implement variable-length subnet masks (VLSM) and Classless Inter-Domain Routing (CIDR).
+		- Allows us to redefine usable addresses in how they are assigned to users.
-	- IPv6 provides us a much larger address space that can be utilized for any networked purpose.
-IPv6 is a 128-bit address `16 octets` represented in Hexadecimal format.
-We can see an example of a shortened IPv6 address in the image below by the blue arrow.
-	- Along with a much larger address space, IPv6 provides: Better support for Multicasting (sending traffic from one to many) Global addressing per device Security within the protocol in the form of IPSec Simplified Packet headers allow for easier processing and move from connection to connection without being re-assigned an address.
-	- IPv6 uses four main types of addresses within its schema:
+	- Creation and continued development of IPv6.
+- Much larger address space is provided.
+	- 128-bit address 16 octets in hexadecimal format.
+	- Shorten example shown with the blue arrow.
+- Better support for Multicasting, which allows for sending traffic from one to many.
+	- Overall allows for easier processing/moving from connection to connection
+	- No reassigning required.
 ![image](https://academy.hackthebox.com/storage/modules/81/Addressing.png)
-- #### IPv6 Addressing Types
+- Below is a table with several IPv6 types of addresses is given below.

 | **Type**    | **Description**                                                                |
 | ----------- | ------------------------------------------------------------------------------ |